 - Any successors in title to our business, or as part of mergers

-- To other suppliers, such as expert witnesses, counsel, or other external agencies (including training providers) that we engage on our/your behalf.
+- To other suppliers, such as expert witnesses, counsel, counsel's administrative support or other external agencies such as translations services, IT support service providers (including training providers) that we engage on our/your behalf.
 When we do so, they are required to act in accordance with our instructions and keep your personal information secure with an adequate level of protection

 - To courts, tribunals and other government bodies and relevant regulators (SRA, Law Society for Scotland and the ICO) in connection with matters relating to provision of our services

 - To professional indemnity insurers, brokers, auditors and other professional advisers

 - To our clients in connection with the provision of our services

 - To auditors in connection with maintenance of our quality certifications